 The Prospectus sets out statements on taxation regarding the law and practice in force in the relevant jurisdiction at the date of the Prospectus.
 The statements are by way of a general guide to potential investors and Shareholders only and do not constitute legal or tax advice to Shareholders or potential investors.
 Shareholders and potential investors are therefore advised to consult their professional advisers concerning any investment in the Fund particularly as the tax position of an investor and the rates of tax may change over time.

 Dividend Policy

-Dividends may be declared and paid on the "1D" Shares up to four times per annum.
 The Fund does not intend to make dividend payments on the "1C" Shares.

 General Information Relating to the Fund